openservicemesh/osm/docs/example/README.md

 - http://localhost:8080 - **Bookbuyer**
 - http://localhost:8081 - **bookstore-v1**

-### Going Further
+### Allowing the Bookthief Application to access the Mesh
-Uncomment out the lines in the [manifests/access/traffic-access.yaml](manifests/access/traffic-access.yaml) to allow `Bookthief` to communicate with `Bookstore`.
+Currently the Bookthief application has not been authorized to participate in the service mesh communication.
+We will now uncomment out the lines in the [manifests/access/traffic-access.yaml](manifests/access/traffic-access.yaml) to allow `Bookthief` to communicate with `Bookstore`.
 Then, re-apply the manifest and watch the change in policy propagate.

 ```bash
 kubectl apply -f docs/example/manifests/access/
 ```